Karlskoga: Location

 Karlskoga is situated more or less in a low mountainous ridge called Kilsbergen that separates Närke from Värmland.
 Such areas have traditionally been financially poor.
 This led to a significant Swedish emigration to North America from the district in the latter half of the 19th century.
-Stockholm, Wisconsin was for instance founded in 1854 by immigrants from Karlskoga.
+Stockholm, Wisconsin was, for instance, founded in 1854 by immigrants from Karlskoga.

-The city borders on the municipalities of Hällefors and Storfors to the north; Lekeberg to the east; Degerfors and the Lake Möckeln to the south; and Kristinehamn to the west.
+The city borders on the municipalities of Hällefors and Storfors to the north; Lekeberg to the east; Degerfors and Lake Möckeln to the south; and Kristinehamn to the west.